sagepublishing/sagepublishing.github.io/README.md

 # Local development

 You can build and run the site locally using Docker on *nix systems via the script `./start-dev.sh`.
-Windows users, you are most welcome to submit a PR with an equivalent script ;-)
+Windows users, you are most welcome to submit a PR with an equivalent script. ;-)